moyano83/Effective_Python/README.md

 ### Know Which Version of Python You're Using

-You can check the version of python you are using by executing `python --version`.
+You can check the version of python you are using by executing `python --version` or `python3 --version` in case of python 3.